Translating for the horticultural industry

-The first webinar on November 8th will focus on horticulture - by which we mean commercial greenhouse horticulture, i.e. the growing of food and ornamental plant crops.
-We will take a look at plant names and how to translate them and we will cover the fundamentals of greenhouse food and plant production.
+The second video focuses on horticulture - by which we mean commercial greenhouse horticulture, i.e. the growing of food and ornamental plant crops.
+We take a look at plant names and how to translate them and we cover the fundamentals of greenhouse food and plant production.

-A list of resources and further training/learning will be provided in each webinar.
+A list of resources and further training/learning is be provided in each video.

 Who should watch it?

-Translators wishing to learn about working for the horticulture and agriculture industries, and needing some tips, adice and resources in order to do so.
+Translators wishing to learn about working for the horticulture and agriculture industries, and needing some tips, advice and resources in order to do so.

 What are the benefits to you?